cugos/cugos.github.com/meetings/_posts/2018-12-12-cugos_monthly.md

 **[@halm](https://github.com/halmueller)** will demonstrate using Wikidata, SPARQL, and the Wikidata Query Generator to extract maps and tabular data from Wikipedia.

+**[@keum](http://pkgeo.com/)** Peter will present to the group about planning 2019 Spring Fling!

+He’ll present to the group about idea of having geo-palooza and wants everyone from cugos new and old members to get involve.
+What is **Spring Fling?** Come to the meeting to find out about this fantastically organized event where everyone goes home with a brain full of amazing ideas.

 **[@you](http://cugos.org/people/)** tell us about something cool you are working on

 ## UW Event Wifi